Skip to main content

 There are services that can help if you've been sexually assaulted, raped or abused.
 You don't have to report the assault to the police if you don't want to.
 You may need time to think about what has happened to you.

-However, consider getting medical help as soon as possible for any injuries and because you may be at risk of pregnancy or sexually transmitted infections (STIs).
-If you want the crime to be investigated, the sooner a forensic medical examination takes place, the better.
+But you should get medical help for any injuries and because you may be at risk of pregnancy or sexually transmitted infections (STIs).
+If you want the crime to be investigated, it's best to have a forensic medical examination as soon as possible.

 Try not to wash or change your clothes immediately after a sexual assault.
-This may destroy forensic evidence that could be important if you decide to report the assault to the police.
+This may destroy forensic evidence that could be important if you decide to report the assault to the police (although you can still go to the police even if you have washed).

 Where to get help